 After having had a primary (first-time) nose job, finding that your new nose is not what you had wanted is never a satisfying feeling.
-It is, however, a problem that Dr. Jeffrey Epstein, a Florida rhinoplasty specialist, sees regularly.
+It is, however, a problem that Dr. Anthony Bared, a Florida rhinoplasty specialist, sees regularly.
 In fact, of the 12 to 16 rhinoplasties he performs in a month, one-third of them are revision rhinoplasties.
 Before scheduling a revision rhinoplasty, you should take the following items under consideration.

 Never Rush a Revision Rhinoplasty

 Do not rush into a revision rhinoplasty.
 If you had your first nose surgery just a few months ago, you could still be seeing some swelling.
 It can take up to a year for all swelling to subside.
-Dr. Epstein recommends waiting at least eight months before scheduling a consultation at South Florida Rhinoplasty.
+Dr. Bared recommends waiting at least eight months before scheduling a consultation at South Florida Rhinoplasty.

 Revision Rhinoplasty is One of the Most Difficult Surgical Procedures